Skip to main content

 Numbers and prices can be flexibly adjusted by you.
 During the day, you receive order requests from buyers on these batches.
 You then bring your commercial stock to your chosen Royal FloraHolland hub.
 Royal FloraHolland logistics delivers these orders where we offer buyers a wide range of delivery times.

 You have just chosen to offer via Daytrade from the stock.
-You will arrive at the Daytrade screen (Supply > Daytrade > From garden).
 At the top of the screen you will see From garden, Distribute and Auction location, below that you will see the batches on the stock location of your organization.
 Via the second field you can switch stock locations, if you have multiple.

-Example: of the 108 packages I have in stock, I will offer all 108.
-I reserve 40% of them for the clock.
-This results in 43 packages being in the Pre-sale in the Explorer at the time of saving.
+Example: of the 70 packages I have in stock, I will offer 50.
+I reserve 20% of them for the clock.
+This results in 10 packages being in the Pre-sale in the Explorer at the time of saving.

 Distributing daily stock